Troubleshoot backend issues

 journalctl -xn -u funkwhale-worker

-sudo docker compose logs -f --tail=50 celery # Follow the last 50 messages
+docker compose logs -f --tail=50 celery # Follow the last 50 messages

 Troubleshoot issues